texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Do Arrests Stay on Your Record in Texas?

-Arrest records can only be cleared permanently from a person's record following a petition to seal or expunge records.
+Arrest records may only be cleared permanently from a person's record following a petition to seal or expunge records.

 Expunge an Arrest Record in Texas